-Ryder buys MXD for $120 million to build out e-commerce last mile delivery for bulky goods | ZDNet
+Ryder buys MXD for $120M to build out e-commerce last mile delivery for bulky goods | ZDNet

 In the deal, Ryder gets 109 MXD e-commerce fulfillment facilities including cross dock hubs as well as order and facility management platforms.

-What is the Tesla Semi?
-Everything you need to know about Tesla's semi-autonomous electric truck
+Read also: What is the Tesla Semi?
+Everything you need to know

-MXD will give Ryder a wider footprint of 121 e-commerce hubs to better meet 2-day delivery requirements as well as infrastructure to bring bulky goods to customers ordering online.
+MXD will give Ryder a wider footprint of 121 e-commerce hubs to better meet two-day delivery requirements as well as infrastructure to bring bulky goods to customers ordering online.

-Ryder has global supply chain tools and a network in U.S. and Canada.
-End customers are in verticals including auto, technology, health care and industrial firms.
+Ryder has global supply chain tools and a network in US and Canada.
+End customers are in verticals including auto, technology, health care, and industrial firms.
 Ryder has been investing in new markets such as commercial ride sharing, electric vehicles and

-Here's a look at Ryder's broader transportation strategy.
+Here's a look at Ryder's broader transportation strategy:

-For 2017, Ryder delivered revenue of $7.33 billion with lease and rental sales of $3.28 billion and services sales at $3.57 billion.
+For 2017, Ryder delivered revenue of $7.33 billion, with lease and rental sales of $3.28 billion and services sales at $3.57 billion.
 Fuel services accounted for the remainder.
 Net income for 2017 was $790.6 million.

 - Tech and the future of transportation: From here to there